aryanpatel1223/test-repo/README.md

-# test-repo
+# Introduction

-This is a new repo
+This is a repository created by *Aryan*

+## Usage

+Run this command to execute the application:

+`python filename.py`